01-edu/public/subjects/devops/cloud-design/audit/README.md

 ###### Did the students have the ability to communicate effectively and explain their decisions?

-###### Did the students is capable to think critically about their solution and consider alternative approaches?
+###### Did the students are capable to think critically about their solution and consider alternative approaches?

 Provide feedback to the student on their performance in the roleplay question session, highlighting their strengths and areas for improvement.
 Offer suggestions for further learning and resources to help them continue to develop their DevOps, cloud, and communication skills.